BMihael/textts/README.md

 * It is necessary to make transformations and statistics of the original text:
-  * change the arrangement of letters in each word so that the position of the first i is kept of the last letter, and the position of the other letters will be permuted in a random arrangement
+  * change the arrangement of letters in each word so that the position of the first and last is kept the same and the position of the other letters will be permuted in a random arrangement
   * reverse the arrangement of letters in each word while keeping a capital letter at the beginning of the sentence
   * reverse the order of words in the sentence while retaining the capital letter at the beginning of the sentence
   * reverse order of sentences in the text